 - 2½ cups Plain Flour

-- ¼ tsp Bicarbonate of Soda (Baking Soda) dissolved in 1 tbsp warm water
+- ¼ teaspoon Bicarbonate of Soda dissolved in 1 tablespoon warm water

 - In a large bowl, prove the yeast, warm water and sugar.